brsuite/broln/docs/psbt.md

 example is not to cover each and every possible edge case but to help users of `broln` understand what inputs the `brolncli` utility expects.

-The goal is to open a channel of 1'234'567 satoshis to the node `03db1e56e5f76bc4018cf6f03d1bb98a7ae96e3f18535e929034f85e7f1ca2b8ac` by using a PSBT.
+The goal is to open a channel of 1'234'567 broneess to the node `03db1e56e5f76bc4018cf6f03d1bb98a7ae96e3f18535e929034f85e7f1ca2b8ac` by using a PSBT.
 That means, `broln` can have a wallet balance of `0` and is still able to open a channel.
 We'll jump into an example right away.